-These four quilts were crafted by Marlene Dorrington and Myla Borden of the Vale Quiltmakers Collective in New Glasgow, Nova Scotia.
+These four quilts were crafted by Marlene Dorrington and Myla Borden of the Vale Quilters Association in New Glasgow, Nova Scotia.
 The quilts were designed by Nova Scotia artist, writer and arts organizer David Woods and are based on images collected during his travels through Nova Scotian communities.

 The Ecstasy of Amelda Colley by Myla Borden

 A Visit from Mamay by Myla Borden

 About Myla Borden